Professional Apprentice Program

 Stage Management (9)

 Starting with pre-production meetings, then on through rehearsals and into performance, stage management apprentices assist a variety of production stage managers on opera, drama, and dance productions.
-Stage management assignments might also include the opportunity to stage manage second-year drama projects.
+Stage Management assignments might also include special events and concerts.
 The work requires great organizational skills and close contact with students, directors, and choreographers.
 It is essential that the apprentice be able to interact with a wide variety of personalities and adapt to various working styles.
 This includes being able to receive evaluations of his/her work.
 Additionally, the apprentice must stay focused, take initiative, and maintain a professional demeanor in the work place.
 Rehearsals occur late afternoons and evenings.
 Promptness is mandatory.
 Tardiness is not tolerated.
 Applicants must possess strong writing and computer skills.
 There is an emphasis on producing quality paperwork.
 The ability to read music is desirable, and prior stage management experience is required.
 Include a few samples of paperwork with application.

 Technical Direction (1)